Skip to main content

 How to enter

-Entry for the 2023 event will be via the Motorsport Australia entry portal.
+Entry for the 2025 event will be via the Motorsport Australia entry portal.
+Advice will be provided here when entries open.

 Technical Regulations